FIBA: Frequency-Injection based Backdoor Attack in Medical Image Analysis: Introduction

-\begin{itemize} \item We make the first attempt to develop a unified backdoor attack method in the MIA domain, targeting different medical imaging modalities and MIA tasks. \item We propose a frequency-injection based backdoor attack method, where the backdoor trigger is injected into the amplitude spectrum.
+Our main contributions are highlighted as follows: \begin{itemize} \item We make the first attempt to develop a unified backdoor attack method in the MIA domain, targeting different medical imaging modalities and MIA tasks. \item We propose a frequency-injection based backdoor attack method, where the backdoor trigger is injected into the amplitude spectrum.
 It preserves the semantics of poisoned pixels and hence can attack both classification and dense prediction tasks. \item Extensive experiments on three benchmarks demonstrate the effectiveness of the proposed method in attacking as well as bypassing backdoor defense. \end{itemize}